leafsphp/docs/src/modules/auth/v/2.1/methods.md

 ## update

 There's a login method, a register method, so why not a user update method?
 This method takes the stress out of updating a user's information.
-Update takes in 3 parameters:
+Update takes in 2 parameters:

-- The table to look for users
 - The data to update
 - Unique values (optional)